 7) Defrost system: The defrost system of the refrigerator helps removing the excess ice from the surface of the evaporator.
 The defrost system can be operated manually by the thermostat button or there is automatic system comprising of the electric heater and the timer.

-Those were the some internal parts of the domestic refrigerator; now let us see the external parts of the refrigerator.
+Those were the some internal components of the domestic refrigerator; now let us see the external parts.